drhelius/grpc-demo/README.md

   cpu: "0.1"
 ```

-Note that you must provide a valid *fqdn* for the route that is going to expose the *Account* service HTTP listener using an Ingress Gateway.
-This *fqdn* should make sense in your cluster so change `account-grpc-demo.mycluster.com` for a route valid in your cluster.
+Install the chart using a custom *Account* route.
+Note that you must provide a valid *fqdn* for the route that is going to expose the *Account* service HTTP listener using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
+This *fqdn* should make sense in your cluster so change `account-grpc-demo.mycluster.com` with a name valid in your cluster:

-Install the chart using a custom *Account* route:

 `$ helm install --set account.route=account-grpc-demo.mycluster.com grpc-demo-istio grpc-demo/grpc-demo-services-istio`